Massachusetts National Guard rises up for a mission in capitol region

+The task force is slated to provide mission command and support for about 700 personnel, including Massachusetts Soldiers from military police, engineering, transportation, quartermaster and medical elements; Massachusetts Airmen from maintenance and security forces elements; and roughly 100 Vermont Soldiers from cavalry and support units

+As the Massachusetts Guard units in the task force get used to working with each other, leaders eagerly collaborated to spread the wealth of knowledge within the ranks.

 2nd Lt.
-Even Andrade, left, a platoon leader with the Massachusetts Army National Guard’s 772nd Military Police Company, discusses training plans with 1st Lt.
-Chris Babas, a platoon leader with the Massachusetts Army Guard’s 182nd Engineer Company, as their units arrived at the District of Columbia Armory, Tuesday, Feb.
-2, 2021.
-The National Guard has been requested to continue supporting federal law enforcement agencies with security, communications, medical evacuation, logistics, and safety support to state, district and federal agencies through mid-March.
+Even Andrade, a platoon leader with the 772nd Military Police Company, said he is working with his counterpart, 1st Lt.
+Chris Babas, a platoon leader with the 182nd Engineer Company, to cross-train Soldiers in the two units.

+Andrade said military police will help train other Soldiers to get them ready to aid local and federal law enforcement, including members of the U.S. Secret Service.
+He anticipated they will all understand the importance of using the correct posture and professionalism expected on this mission.

 |Date Taken: